 Second, in strategic management, corporate strategy is a sort of strategy.
-It is drafted at the top level by senior management’s diverse organization.
+It is drafted at the top level by senior management’s diverse organisation.
 Furthermore, corporate strategy establishes long-term goals and has a broad impact on all business units.

 Components of corporate strategy